spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `false`

-This option defines whether the table chooser should be used or not.
+This option defines whether the Table Selector should be used or not.
 If set to true and multiple tables in the view, the user can choose the table to upload the data to.
 It is also possible to set different options for each table (see [TableSelector](TableSelector.md))